aamidmohsin/Online-Portfolio/README.md

-# Aamid Mohsin's Online Portfolio
+# Aamid Mohsin's Portfolio Website

 This is version 1.0 of my personal portfolio site.
 More content has yet to be added, website is not complete at this point.